The 3D Prints shown in this page are models of the:

-Since printing solid models is far too easy, I prefer to print models without faces and replace the edges with long cylinders or “pipes.”
-Depending on the number and length of the edges and existing intersections, some models come out perfect, while others require an internal structure to avoid breaking.
+Printing solid models is far too easy, so I prefer to print models without faces and replace the edges with long cylinders or “pipes.”
+Depending on the number and length of the edges and existing intersections, some models come out perfect, while others require an internal structure to avoid breaking during printing.
 Here, I will show some of my 3D prints, including the ones that failed, hoping that my experience may be helpful to anyone who is beginning to explore stereolithographic printing.

 I use Rhinoceros and Grasshopper to model polyhedra (from scratch, so to speak).
 After editing the edges and any existing internal structure with the Multipipe tool in Grasshopper, I export the .3dm as .stl and prepare it for printing in PreForm.